rydmike/theme_demo/README.md

 /// app execution, so we can get the same Map data also when we get a
 /// new instance of the mem key-value db, this happens when we dynamically in
-/// the app switch to another implementation and back to mem again.
+/// the app switch to another implementation and back to mem again. class KeyValueDbMem implements KeyValueDb {
-///
-/// To actually persist the settings locally, use the [KeyValueDbMemPrefs]
-/// implementation that uses the shared_preferences package to persists the
-/// values, or the [KeyValueDbMemHive] that uses the Hive package to accomplish
-/// the same thing.
-You could also make an implementation that stores settings
-/// on a web server, e.g. with the http package. class KeyValueDbMem implements KeyValueDb {
   // A private static Map that stores the key-value pairs.
   //